Mogball/declarative-mlir-compiler/README.md

 ## Short-Term TODOs

-- Buildable custom types
+- Automatic bindings for custom ops and types

-## Long-Term TODOs

-- Incremental parsing: dynamic objects are registered during the parse, which means that references to dynamic objects (e.g. types and attributes) can be resolved on-the-go.